dfed/SafeDI/README.md

 ## Using SafeDI

-SafeDI utilizes Swift Macros and build plugins to read your code and generate a dependency tree that is validated at compile time.
+SafeDI utilizes Swift Macros and Swift Package Manager plugins to read your code and generate a dependency tree that is validated at compile time.
 Dependencies can either be instantiated by SafeDI or forwarded into the SafeDI dependency tree.

-SafeDI relies on Swift Macros to opt types and their properties into the dependency injection (DI) system.
-SafeDI macros decorate types or extensions to mark the decorated type as being capable of being instantiated by SafeDI, and decorate properties of `@Instantiable`-decorated types to mark them as being part of the SafeDI dependency hierarchy.
+Opting a type into the SafeDI dependency tree is straightforward: add the `@Instantiable` macro to your type declaration, and decorate your type‘s dependencies with macros that signal the lifecycle of each property.
+Decorate a property with `@Instantiated` if you want to initialize it when the enclosing type is initialized; `@Forwarded` if you want to propagate a runtime-determine value down the dependency tree; or `@Received` if you want to receive the property from an `@Instantiated` or `@Forwarded` property further up the dependency tree.

+If a type is declared in third-party code, you can declare an extension the type in your code and decorate it with the `@ExternalInstantiable` macro to opt it into SafeDI.

+Let‘s walk through each of these macros in detail.

 ### @Instantiable